KilianKegel/FatherlessAmerica/README.md

 When a father dies, a child grieves.
 (I have lost someone I love.)
 When a father leaves, a child feels anxiety and self-blame.
 (What did I do wrong?
-Why doesn’t my father love me?)
+Why doesn't my father love me?)
 Death is final.
-(He won’t come back.)
+(He won't come back.)
 Abandonment is indeterminate.
 (What would make him come back?)

 When a father dies, his fatherhood lives on, inside the head and heart of